sabhiron/IUJAP/README.md

    Open your web browser and go to `http://localhost:8000` to use the system.

-### Setting up Firewall settings for the first time
+### Setting up Firewall Settings for the First Time

 - Open Windows Defender Firewall Settings:
   - Press Win + S to open the search bar.
   - Type "Windows Defender Firewall" and select the corresponding result.

 - Create an Inbound Rule:
   - On the left panel, click on "Advanced settings."
   - In the left panel, select "Inbound Rules."
   - In the right panel, click on "New Rule..." to open the New Inbound Rule Wizard.

 - Select Rule Type:
   - Choose "Port" and click "Next."

 - Specify Port and Protocol:
   - Choose "Specific local ports" and enter the port number your Django server is running on (e.g., 8000).
   - Click "Next."

 - Choose Action:
   - Choose "Allow the connection" and click "Next."

 - When Does the Rule Apply?
   - Keep all three options (Domain, Private, Public) checked.
   - Click "Next."

 - Specify Rule Name:
   - Enter a name for your rule (e.g., "Django Server").
   - Optionally, provide a description.
   - Click "Finish."

 - Check the Inbound Rules:
   - In the left panel, click on "Inbound Rules."
   - Find your newly created rule in the list.

 - Test the Connection:

-   On another device within the same local network, try to access your Django server using the local IP address and port number or By simply scanning the displayed QR Code.
+  On another device within the same local network, try to access your Django server using the local IP address and port number or by simply scanning the displayed QR code.

 ## Usage

 1. **Open the System in Your Web Browser:**

    Access the system by opening your web browser and visiting `http://localhost:8000`.

 2. **Display QR Codes:**